icopy-site/awesome/docs/awesome/awesome-no-login-web-apps.md

 * [lmgtfy](http://lmgtfy.com/) - When your friends are too lazy to use Google on their own.
 * [IFTTT](https://ifttt.com/) `[Account]` - Create a connection between your favourite online services.
 For example, if one needs to tweet their instagrams as native photos on twitter then IFTTT can come in handy.
 * [AlarmDJ](https://alarmdj.com) - Online Alarm clock, use MP3 files and YouTube videos as alarm.
-* [Edubirdie](https://edubirdie.com/plagiarism-checker) - An online plagiarism checker which gives percentage of similarity comparing our content with online resources.

 -----